joelspi97/test/README.md

 # test
-just for testing new pc
+just for testing a new pc